nodemailer/nodemailer/README.md

 });
 ```

 > Default SMTP transport is not suitable for large volume of e-mails as a new SMTP connection is established for every mail sent.
-Use [nodemailer-smtp-pool](https://github.com/andris9/nodemailer-smtp-pool) if you need to send a large amout of emails.
+Use [nodemailer-smtp-pool](https://github.com/andris9/nodemailer-smtp-pool) if you need to send a large amout of e-mails.

 #### Use a transport plugin